 Through COVID, the power to choose the way we frame our life has been something we’ve all had to grapple with.
 Stories abound of people who have made working from home, or learning from home, or simply staying at home, an opportunity to improve and enhance the quality of their lives.
 The choices we make for ourselves in life are driven by what Stanford University psychologist, Carol Dweck, refers to as either a fixed mindset (those who believe that abilities are fixed) or a growth mindset (those who believe that abilities can be developed).

 It’s never too late to change our attitude and train our mind to develop those traits that lead to greater happiness – the power is in your hands.
-Make no mistake, happiness and positivity is not about being in a constant state of unbridled joy, it is more centred around day in, day out well being, rethinking how we look at our lives which then shapes how we live our lives.
+Make no mistake, happiness and positivity is not about being in a constant state of unbridled joy, it is more centred around day in, day out well being, the every day activities we persue and rethinking how we look at our lives which then shapes how we live our lives.

 A positive mindset empowers us to engage in the world around us, pursue our passions, strengths and abilities so we can realise and unleash our individual potential.

 “A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”

 As Dweck explains: “Mindsets are just beliefs.
 They’re powerful beliefs, but they are something in your mind, and you can change your mind.”
 This idea is important in realising that once you know how you think, you can decide whether or not to continue thinking that way.